sanskar-singh-2403/ec3/README.md

 This script allows you to manage your AWS EC2 instances using keywords defined in a mapping file.
 You can start, stop, list, and check the status of instances.

+## Problem

+To start, stop, or check the status of an EC2 instance that you regularly use, you have to follow multiple steps by going into your browser.
+Instead of that, you can do it in a single command from your CLI.

 ## Installation

 Please follow the installation steps in [INSTALL.md](./INSTALL.md) to set up the script.